-By default, LinkAce requires using MySQL or PostgreSQL for the regular setup.
-To use SQLite, please follow the specific
+By default, LinkAce requires using MySQL for the regular setup.
+To use SQLite, please follow the specific instructions below depending on whether you use Docker or not.

 Setup with Docker